ibrewster/multiplot/README.md

-**MultiplotWeb** is a plugin-based framework for building interactive data dashboards, especially suited for volcano and geoscience datasets.
+**MultiplotWeb** is a plugin-based framework for building a display of multiple time-series plots that share a time axis.
 It uses a simple decorator system in Python to register dataset-generating functions, which are then rendered on the frontend via Plotly.js.

 ---